bigangryguy/goursh/README.md

-# Project Name
+# goursh

-goursh is a Go URL shortener and bookmarking system.
+A Go URL shortener and bookmarking system.
 The system shortens URLs to unique alphanumeric strings, with link visit statistics, as well as providing basic bookmarking capabilities with hierarchical categorization.

 ## Installation